Ohio State nav bar

 • Be able to perform in three modes of interpreting: consecutive, simultaneous and sight translation.

 • Questions?
-See FAQ below
+Visit our FAQ page.

 A language assessment is required before taking The Community Interpreter program.